Optimizing PDFs for ADA and WCAG Compliance: A Comprehensive Guide

 3. Ensure Searchable Text

 Image-only PDFs, common in scanned documents, are inaccessible without OCR.
-Use tools like Adobe Acrobat’s Scan & OCR feature to convert images to searchable text, then verify the accuracy of the recognized text to ensure compliance with WCAG 1.1.1 (Non-text Content).
+Use Adobe Acrobat’s Scan & OCR feature to convert images to searchable text, then verify the accuracy of the recognized text to ensure compliance with WCAG 1.1.1 (Non-text Content).

 4. Optimize Color and Contrast